BoykoDmytr/Boyko.University.FeP-1/README.md

 - Develop algorithms for solving linear and quadratic equations
 - Develop conversion algorithms for various units of measurement
 - Develop algorithms for matrix operations such as addition, subtraction, and multiplication
+- Develop bitwise operations and logical operators for programming mode

 ## Week 1